Accelerating Economic Recovery

 G20 & G7 Support for Global Value Chains

 Whilst policy responses to COVID-19 are currently in full evolution, it is clear that there is a growing call for multilateral cooperation and support for multilateral trade rules for global governance, health, well-being, and prosperity.
 The leaders of the G20 and G7 leading economies have taken the lead by urging global support for more investment and stronger global value chains.

-Countries that favour unilateral disruption to value chains, extraterritorial application of domestic laws, and the use of protectionism should be encouraged to return to the community of nations of the WTO that favour open-markets, a level playing field, healthy competition, and non-discrimination, all safeguarded by a multilateral rules-based system enabling the fair sharing of the benefits of globalisation.
+Any unilateral disruption to value chains or protectionism should be discouraged in favour of a return to the community of nations of the WTO that promotes open-markets, a level playing field, healthy competition, and non-discrimination, all safeguarded by a multilateral rules-based system enabling the fair sharing of the benefits of globalisation.
 This is the right path to recovery.

 Multilateral Cooperation is Key for Future Global Well-being and Prosperity

 Multilateral trade rules have become more important than ever for health, well-being and prosperity.
 There is now a heightened awareness of shared global interdependence, of how much people’s jobs and prosperity are connected to exports and imports, high-quality digital infrastructure, and global variations in supply & demand.
 For shared prosperity, global interdependence and the multilateral system have to be managed in collaboration not confrontation.

 The ICT Sector is Well Placed to Support Recovery